enessyarali/Easy-Warehouse/GUIPrototype.md

 ![Pop-up for tests management](./GUI/Tests-history.png "Pop-up for tests management")

-Moreover, after selecting a given item descriptor, they can click on the <u>Tests history</u> label to quickly access all tests on that item descriptor.
+Moreover, after selecting a given item descriptor, they can click on the *Tests history* label to quickly access all tests on that item descriptor.

 ## Internal orders

 ![Unit Supervisor internal order page](./GUI/Internal-order.png "Unit Supervisor internal order page")

 Unit Supervisors have limited access to warehouse information, hence they can simply query the catalogue and place internal orders.
-All internal and *physical* information are hidden to them.
+Internal and *physical* information is hidden to them.